frochet/quiceh/README.md

 - [`set_initial_max_stream_data_uni()`]

 [`Config`] also holds TLS configuration.
-This can be changed by mutators on the an existing object, or by constructing a TLS context manually and creating a configuration using [`with_boring_ssl_ctx_builder()`].
+This can be changed by mutators on the existing object, or by constructing a TLS context manually and creating a configuration using [`with_boring_ssl_ctx_builder()`].

 A configuration object can be shared among multiple connections.

-The [`AppRecvBufMap`] should be instantiated passing info about the chosen max_streams_bidi and max_streams_uni_remote.
-Each of the stream buffers can also be configured with a max_buffers_data value.
-By default, this value matches DEFAULT_STREAM_WINDOW, but the value can be much higher.
-We advice chosing a value to the maximum length the Application is expected to consume at once, such that all this information can be buffered in zero-copy before being eventually consumed.
+The [`AppRecvBufMap`] should be instantiated passing info about the recycling capacity as a number of stream buffers that we may recycle, chosen max_streams_bidi and max_streams_uni_remote.
+Importantly, the application should use [`set_expected_chunklen_to_consume()`] to set the typical length it expects to consume at once.
+This value influences the size of the chunks being returned by [`stream_recv_zc()`] while processing stream data.
+Setting a size below a typical QUIC Stream frame length may lower performance compared to QUIC v1 and is unadvised.
+The default is currently 32K bytes.

 ### Generating outgoing packets